 2. Dogecoin (DOGE)

-Unlike many other cryptocurrencies that serve actual functions, dogecoin was created as a satirical take on bitcoin.
-Last year, the cryptocurrency rose sharply based on hype on message boards and tweets by Elon Musk.
-It spiked again in the weeks leading up to Musk’s purchase of Twitter and is still at it highest price since May.
-This is the same type of speculation that drove GameStop up by more than 400% in a single week in 2021.
+Unlike many other cheapest cryptocurrencies that serve actual functions, dogecoin was created as a satirical take on bitcoin.
+The coin has a history of rising and falling based on hype and tweets by Elon Musk.
+It spiked in the weeks leading up to Musk’s 2022 purchase of Twitter but has fallen sharply since then.

 3. Chainlink (LINK)

 Chainlink describes itself as enabling real-world data and off-chain computation to expand the capabilities of smart contracts while maintaining the upsides of blockchain technology — namely, its security and reliability guarantees.
-The chainlink price moves in fits and starts and currently sits at $7.60, down almost 70% year over year, giving investors a chance to buy cheap.
+The chainlink price moves in fits and starts and currently sits at $7.36, up by over 7% year over year, giving investors a chance to buy cheap.

 4. Uniswap (UNI)